Advice For Private Tutors Providing Private Tuition -

 weekends due to the nature of schools finishing at around 3:30pm.
 However most post GCSE courses allow students free periods where private

-tuition can be carried out during the daytime.
+lessons can be offered the daytime.
 Also you must account that most students do not require private tuition during the Summer holidays

 These factors will effect your earning potential.